Invert

 Famously, more than 60 years ago, Munger even inverted the thinking of Warren Buffett.
 Munger discouraged investment in poorly run companies sporting the lowest valuations, instead turning Buffett’s focus toward finding excellent companies at fair prices.

-We can apply inversion to most life scenarios, including financial planning concerns.
+We can apply inversion to most life scenarios, including Wealth Management concerns.

 For most healthy couples, it would make mathematical sense for the higher earning spouse to wait until age 70 to collect Social Security.
 But many people cannot come to terms with delaying Social Security beyond their full retirement age (FRA).
 In their minds, they simply cannot pass up a benefit that is available to them in the here and now.